jacksleight/statamic-bard-mutator/docs/data-formats.md

 ## Tag Values

 When rendering HTML ProseMirror creates tag values from the node and mark data.
-These tag values represent HTML tags and are eventually converted to actual HTML.
+These tag values represent HTML tags and are used to generate the final HTML string.

 In their fully expanded format a tag value looks like this: